 “For empirical knowledge, like its sophisticated extension, science, is rational, not because it has a foundation but because it is a self-correcting enterprise which can put any claim in jeopardy, though not all at once.” – Wilfrid Sellars

 The philosophical tradition of Pragmatism challenges the implicit assumption that our practices are necessarily inadequate and require backup from some standard or unchangeable principle that lies beyond them.
 This tradition argues, among many things, that there is no other world to which we can refer.
 Philosophy is not religion by other means; it is not babysitting, but an ongoing struggle for survival.

-There are beliefs that the Pragmatists share, such as the view that ideas should never become ideologies by reference to transcendent norms.
-They believe that everything is fallible and nothing is certain, which they understand to mean unquestionable.
+There are beliefs that the Pragmatists share, such as the view that ideas should never become rigid ideologies that refer to transcendent norms.
+They believe that everything is fallible and nothing is certain in all eternity, which they understand to mean unquestionable.
 Several Pragmatists deal with the relationship between “the game of giving and asking for reasons.”
 The goal of philosophy is not truth; rather, philosophy is an ongoing inquiry that may make us wiser in overcoming the various struggles or setbacks that fill our lives.

 Some portraits, of course, I find less interesting—es lo que hay—but in general, the book serves it purpose: it introduces the reader to a vast number of thinkers related to Pragmatism in a very precise and clear way.